 Depending on the winning site(s)'s needs, potential outputs from the technical assistance could help providers plan for the future in a CTE landscape altered by Covid-19.
 The technical assistance could include:

 The Request for Proposals can be found here: https://socialfinance.org/wp-content/uploads/2020_OCTAE-Competition-RFP.pdf.

-Additional competition information and applicant supports can be found on Social Finance's competition page: https://socialfinance.org/octae/.
+Additional competition information, applicant supports, and a frequently updated Competition Question & Answer document can be found on Social Finance's competition page: https://socialfinance.org/octae/.

 The deadline to apply is 11:59 pm Pacific Standard Time on December 4, 2020.

 If you are interested in learning more about the competition, Social Finance and JFF are hosting webinars at the following times:

 Answers to any questions about the competition can be found here: https://socialfinance.org/wp-content/uploads/OCTAE-CTE-PFS-Competition-QA-101320-508.pdf.
 This document will be frequently updated ahead of the December 4, 2020 application deadline.

 Please email Narni Summerall (firstname.lastname@example.org) with any additional questions.